Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Problem Statement

 \section{Problem Statement}

-We introduce zono-conformal predictors (ZCPs), which return multi-dimensional zonotopic prediction sets $\YZCP(x)\subseteq \mathbb{R}^{n_{\mathrm{y}}}$ that contain the true output with a certain probability.
-The model $\YZCP(\cdot)$ is built from the data $\{(x^{(m)}, y^{(m)})\}_{m\in\mathcal{M}_{\mathrm{cal}}}$ by ensuring each prediction set $\YZCP(x^{(m)})$ contains the corresponding output $y^{(m)}$, while minimizing its size using the function $\mathrm{size}(\cdot)$.
-Minimizing the size of the prediction sets ensures that the predictions are not too conservative and, thus, informative.
+We introduce zono-conformal predictors (ZCPs), which return multi-dimensional zonotopic prediction sets $\YZCP(x)\subseteq \mathbb{R}^{\ny}$ that contain the true output with a certain probability.
+The model $\YZCP(\cdot)$ is built from the data $\mathcal{M}_{\mathrm{cal}}=\{(x^{(m)},y^{(m)})\}_{m=1}^{\nm}$ by ensuring each prediction set $\YZCP(x^{(m)})$ contains the corresponding output $y^{(m)}$.
+At the same time, we minimize a proxy for the volume of the prediction sets using the function $\mathrm{size}(\cdot)$, evaluated for inputs $\{x_{\mathrm{eval}}^{(m)}\}_{m=1}^{\neval}$, which are representative samples from the set of admissible inputs.
+Minimizing a proxy for the volume of the prediction sets ensures that the predictions are not too conservative and, thus, informative.
 For standard regression tasks, where the observed outputs $y^{(m)}$ correspond to continuous values, the problem can be formalized as follows:

-\begin{problem}[Uncertainty Quantification for Regression] Given a regression task with data $\{(x^{(m)}, y^{(m)})\}_{m\in\mathcal{M}_{\mathrm{cal}}}$, we want to find a model $\YZCP(\cdot)$ that solves
+\begin{problem}[Uncertainty Quantification for Regression] Given a regression task with data $\mathcal{M}_{\mathrm{cal}}=\{(x^{(m)},y^{(m)})\}_{m=1}^{\nm}$, we want to find a model $\YZCP(\cdot)$ that solves

 \end{problem}